jimblizzard/DevSecOpsHack-Student/Student/challenge02.md

 1. You should be working in your own branch of the workshop repo.
 The code (sample application and ARM template) is located in the Student/Resources folder in your branch.

-1. Move the "Application" and "ARM-Templates" folders to the root of your repository's branch.
+1. Move the contents of the "Resources/Application/src/RazorPagesTestSample" folder to the root of your repository's branch.

 ### Success Criteria